oasisprotocol/docs/docs/node/run-your-node/keymanager-node/README.md

   * `data`: This will store the data directory needed by Oasis Node, including your node identity and the blockchain state.
 The directory permissions should be `rwx------`.
   * `bin`: This will store binaries needed by Oasis Node for running the ParaTimes.
   * `runtimes`: This will store the ParaTime bundles.
-* Downloaded or compiled the correct versions of everything according to [Mainnet Network Parameters](../../mainnet/README.md):
+* Downloaded or compiled the correct versions of everything according to Network Parameters page ([Mainnet], [Testnet]).
   * The genesis file copied to `/node/etc/genesis.json`.
   * The binaries needed by Oasis Node for running the ParaTimes copied to `/node/bin/`.
   * The key manager ParaTime bundle (`.orc` extension) copied to `/node/runtimes/`.
 * Initialized a new node and updated your entity registration by following the [Register a New Entity or Update Your Entity Registration](../paratime-node.mdx#register-a-new-entity-or-update-your-entity-registration) instructions.
   * The entity descriptor file copied to `/node/etc/entity.json`.

+[Mainnet]: ../../mainnet/README.md
+[Testnet]: ../../testnet/README.md

 :::tip